ChristoinSD/specflow-selenium-framework/README.md

  /xmlTestResult:"E:\Google Drive\Documents\Cucumber_Selenium_CSharp\Specflow_Selenium_PO_Example2\packages\NUnit.Runners.2.6.4\tools\TestResult.xml"
 pause
 ```
 Evaulation...
-This method means we get decent reporting (except Scenario Outlines) and can then use Saucery, however, Option 1 provides more all-round documentation
+This method means we get decent reporting (except Scenario Outlines) and can then use Saucery, however, Option Pickles provides more all-round documentation

 ## Notes:
 + The Hooks class contains code which runs before and after scenarios (and can be expanded to use other annotations).The scenarios are tagged with "web" to ensure that webdriver instances are only created for UI tests.
 Use the tag @web when creating scenarios